ssbc/ssb-subset-replication-spec/README.md

 operators.
 The following operators should be supported: `and`, `or`, `type`, `author`, `isPublic`, `isPrivate`.

-To support pagination, `startFrom`, `paginate` (page size) and `descending` can be specified in the options parameter.
-Finally `auxiliary` can be specified to include linked messages.
-This is very relevant for feeds that just index other feeds.
+To support pagination, `startFrom`, `pageSize` and `descending` can be specified in the options parameter.

 To get the latest 10 post messages of a particular feed the following query can be used: